I don’t watch a lot of movies, but I’ve re-watched Inception with Leonardo DiCaprio a few times.

 Sometimes I intellectually agree with everything someone’s saying but they just don’t sit right with me, I suspect they’re whispering something I don’t like but I just haven’t realized what it is yet.

-Intellectually knowing what’s being whispered isn’t really necessary if you know you don’t like it, and it’s only helpful if you change what’s being whispered.
+Intellectually knowing what’s being whispered as a subliminal stimulus isn’t really necessary if you know you don’t like it, and it’s only helpful if you change what’s being whispered.

 Even if you know what’s being whispered to you and don’t care for it intellectually, you’ll probably still do what you’re whispered.